jmhorjus/ProtoRINA/Code/README.txt

 provided by the underlying DIF.
 Once two proxies are connected, user can use a video application, such as VLC player to retrieve the video served on live555 video server application.
 See RINA video streaming application in the manual for details.

+   (E) ¡°a_mobility_demo¡±: There are two RINA nodes.
+Node 2 has two IPC processes belonging to two DIFs.
+Node 1 is a moving node, at the beginning it uses one IPC in the first DIF to talk to Node 2.
+Then Node 1 moves to another location, then uses another IPC process of another DIF to talk to Node
+2. This demo shows the simple case for mobility in RINA.

 (2) All included libraries are under the ¡°lib¡± directory.